 We saw quite a number of dolphins as we cruised through the narrow channels jumping and frolicking in the water.

 The early dawn was stunning with a fiery red/orange sky over the snow covered mountains.

 We eventually reached the magnificent Amalia Glacier.
 Amalia Glacier, also known as Skua Glacier, is a tidewater glacier located in Bernardo O’Higgins National Park on the edge of the Sarmiento Channel.
 The glacier originates in the Southern Patagonian Ice Field.
 From 1945 to 1986, its terminus retreated 7 km (4.3 mi), being, along with the recession of the O’Higgins Glacier, the most dramatic retreat of the glaciers of the mentioned ice-field during that period.
 The glacier partially surrounds Reclus volcano and erodes the northern flank of it.

-As we headed south there were some dramatic peaks covered in snow on each side of the Smith Channel, the most dramatic and stunning peak being Monte Burney.
+As we headed south there were some dramatic peaks covered in snow on each side of the Smyth Channel, the most dramatic and stunning peak being Monte Burney.

 Passionate Photographer ….
 Lost in Asia